-- (b) has a bona fide professional relationship with the individual applying to be a registered cardholder. - (31) (a) "Usable marijuana" means the dried leaves and flowers of the marijuana plant and any marijuana derivatives that are appropriate for the use of marijuana by an individual with a debilitating medical condition. - (b) The term does not include the seeds, stalks, and roots of the plant. - (32) "Written certification" means a statement signed by a treating physician or referral physician that meets the requirements of 50-46-310 and is provided in a manner that meets the standard of care."

-10 Section 82.
-Section 50-46-303, MCA, is amended to read:

-- "50-46-303.
-Medical marijuana registry -- department responsibilities -- issuance of cards and licenses -- confidentiality.
-(1) The department shall establish and maintain a registry of persons who receive registry identification cards or licenses under this part.
-The department shall issue: - (a) registry identification cards to Montana residents who have debilitating medical conditions and who submit applications meeting the requirements of this part; - (b) licenses: - (i) to persons who apply to operate as providers or marijuana-infused products providers and who submit applications meeting the requirements of this part; - (ii) for dispensaries established by providers or marijuana-infused products providers; and - (iii) through the state laboratory, to testing laboratories that submit applications meeting the requirements of this part; and - (c) endorsements for chemical manufacturing to a provider or a marijuana-infused products provider who applies for a chemical manufacturing endorsement and meets requirements established by the department by rule. - (2) (a) An individual who obtains a registry identification card and indicates the individual will not use the system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana-infused products is authorized to cultivate, manufacture, possess, and transport marijuana as allowed by this part.
+1 (b) The term does not include the seeds, stalks, and roots of the plant.
+2 (32) "Written certification" means a statement signed by a treating physician or referral physician that 3 meets the requirements of 50-46-310 and is provided in a manner that meets the standard of care."
+4 5 Section 86.
+Section 50-46-303, MCA, is amended to read: 6 "50-46-303.
+Medical marijuana registry department responsibilities issuance of cards and 7 licenses confidentiality.
+(1) The department shall establish and maintain a registry of persons who receive 8 registry identification cards or licenses under this part.
+The department shall issue: 9 (a) registry identification cards to Montana residents who have debilitating medical conditions and 10 who submit applications meeting the requirements of this part; 11 (b) licenses: 12 (i) to persons who apply to operate as providers or marijuana-infused products providers and who 13 submit applications meeting the requirements of this part; 14 (ii) for dispensaries established by providers or marijuana-infused products providers; and 15 (iii) through the state laboratory, to testing laboratories that submit applications meeting the 16 requirements of this part; and 17 (c) endorsements for chemical manufacturing to a provider or a marijuana-infused products provider 18 who applies for a chemical manufacturing endorsement and meets requirements established by the department 19 by rule.
+20 (2) (a)An individual who obtains a registry identification card and indicates the individual will not use 21 the system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana- 22 infused products is authorized to cultivate, manufacture, possess, and transport marijuana as allowed by this 23 part.
+24 (b) An individual who obtains a registry identification card and indicates the individual will use the 25 system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana- 26 infused products is authorized to possess marijuana as allowed by this part.
+27 (c)(a) A person who obtains a provider, marijuana-infused products provider, or dispensary license or an employee of a licensed provider or marijuana-infused products provider is authorized to cultivate,